 - Never use electric lights on decorative metallic trees.

 - Always turn off all holiday lights when going to sleep or leaving the home.

 - Be sure that decorations, children and pets stay away from any candles.

 - Do not light a fire in the fireplace when stockings are hanging on the mantel.

 The Red Cross has been a reputable disaster prevention and relief organization since its founding in 1881.
 It’s been dedicated to serving people in need for well over a century.
 The Red Cross has been on the ground at home and abroad to serve people throughout the conflicts and disasters of the past 137 years.
-As times have changed, the Red Cross has been sure to update its methods and tips to keep families safe wherever they are.
+As times have changed, the Red Cross has been sure to update its methods and tips to keep people safe wherever they are.
 Offerpad is proud to share their advice on home safety and disaster prevention for the well-being of our home sellers, buyers, and website visitors.

 The holidays are a time for celebration, but they’re also some of the more dangerous days for home fires.
 To have a safer holiday season, we encourage everyone to check their decorations for fire hazards and follow common fire prevention tips.”
 Kevin Kelley, senior director, community preparedness for the American Red Cross.